-We ALSO recommend you to download this tool (100% safe and tested by us) to fix various PC problems, such as file loss, malware and hardware failure.
+We ALSO recommend you to download this tool (100% safe and tested by us) to fix various PC problems, such as Internet connection issues, malware and hardware failure.

 That would be all, if you’re still unable connect to the WiFi network, you can wait a little bit because maybe Microsoft will deliver the solution through Windows Update.
 Or if you don’t want to wait, you can tell us in the comments and we’ll try to find another solution.

 If you have any other Windows 10-related issues you can check for the solution in our Windows 10 Fix section.

 - Fix: WiFi adapter not working in Windows 10